steven-the-qa/funger/README.md

 ### 🌱 Touch Grass Garden

 Take healthy breaks from screen time:
-- Complete 30-minute "Touch Grass" sessions to earn flowers
+- Complete 30-minute "Touch Grass" sessions to earn Daisies
 - Plant and grow a variety of plants in your virtual garden
-- Upgrade from flowers to vegetables, fruits, trees, and rare plants
+- Upgrade plants from basic to rare, epic, and legendary variants
+- Place ornaments to personalize your garden space
 - Track your progress with a garden that visually represents your healthy habits

+### 🏆 Garden Inventory System

+Manage your growing collection:
+- View all owned plants in your inventory
+- Return plants to inventory to reposition them
+- Place multiple plants of the same type based on your inventory count
+- Earn special ornaments through challenges to decorate your garden

 ### 📱 User-Friendly Interface